eshan-b/block-vision/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve block-vision.
+Feel free to open an issue or submit a pull request.

 ## License